godotengine/godot-docs/classes/class_shadermaterial.rst

 - void **set_shader_param** **(** :ref:`String<class_String>` param, :ref:`Variant<class_Variant>` value **)**

-Changes the value set for this material of a uniform in the shader.
+Changes the value set for this material of a uniform in the shader. **Note:** ``param`` must match the name of the uniform in the code exactly.